SENSUIKAN!

 26 February 1945:

-Shortly after sunrise, the I-370 is running on the surface.
+Shortly after sunrise, I-370 is running on the surface.
 LtCdr Fujikawa prepares to launch all of his Kaitens at nine empty American transports that departed Iwo for Saipan.
-Just then, the I-370 is picked up on radar by LtCdr H. Huffman's USS FINNEGAN (DE-307).
+Just then, I-370 is picked up on radar by LtCdr H. Huffman's USS FINNEGAN (DE-307).
 Huffman detaches from the escort screen and closes on the submarine.
 Eight minutes after being spotted, Fujikawa crash dives and breaks contact.

 14 March 1945: